RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 > The feature is in Preview, we appreciate your feedback, please report any issues to us [here](https://github.com/OfficeDev/TeamsFx/issues/new/choose).

-RAG (Retrieval Augmented Generation) is a framework that can incorporate real-time, dynamic, and specified external data sources into Large Language Model (LLM), to generate up to date and contextually accurate responses.
+One of the most powerful applications enabled by LLMs is sophisticated question-answering (Q&A) chatbots.
+These are applications that can answer questions about specific source information.
+These applications use a technique known as [Retrieval Augmented Generation](https://python.langchain.com/docs/use_cases/question_answering/#what-is-rag), or RAG.
 For example:
-- **Knowledge base** - "Company's shuttle bus may be 15 minutes late on rainy days."
+- **Knowledge Base**: "Company's shuttle bus may be 15 minutes late on rainy days."
-- **User ask** - "When will the shuttle bus arrive?"
+- **User Query**: "When will the shuttle bus arrive?"
-- **AI response with RAG** - "Today is rainy, the shuttle bus may be 15 minutes late than usual, so around 9:15 AM."
+- **AI Response (With RAG)**: "Today is rainy, the shuttle bus may be 15 minutes late than usual, so around 9:15 AM."

 ![RAG typical architecture](https://github.com/OfficeDev/TeamsFx/assets/13211513/30f81050-9db4-4680-aa1d-9db53df1ecaf)

 This chart has demonstrated a typical RAG architecture that has two main flows:
-- **Data Ingestion** - an one-time/regular/standalone process, that external knowledge bases are ingested into some data storages, to be queried or searched later.

-- **Retrieval and Generation** - a real-time process, that on every user input, retrieve relavant data source from storage, inject into a prompt, and let AI to summarize or generate response.
+- **Data Ingestion** - A pipeline for ingesting data from a source and indexing it.
+This usually happens offline.
+- **Retrieval and Generation** - The actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.

+Microsoft Teams enables developers to build a conversational bot with RAG capability to create a powerful experience to maximize the productivity.

+Teams Toolkit provides a series ready to use application templates under the category `Chat with your data` that combines the capabilities of Azure AI Search, Microsoft 365 & SharePoint and Custom API as different data source and Large Language Models (LLMs) to create a conversational search experience in Microsoft Teams.

 ## In this tutorial, you will learn:
 Get started with Teams Toolkit and Teams AI Library: